notaryproject/notaryproject.dev/content/en/docs/faq.md

 ## Trust store and trust policy

-**Q: Does Notation supports `n` out of `m` signatures verification requirement?**
+**Q: Does the trust policy of the Notary Project specification and its implementation in Notation support `n` out of `m` signatures verification requirement?**

-**A:** Notation doesn't support `n` out of `m` signature requirement verification scheme.
+**A:** The Notary Project specifications and its implementation in Notation doesn't support n out m signature requirement verification scheme.
 Signature verification workflow succeeds if verification succeeds for at least one signature.

-**Q: Does Notation support overriding of revocation endpoints to support signature verification in disconnected environments?**
+**Q: Does the Notary Project specification and its implementation in Notation support overriding of revocation endpoints to support signature verification in disconnected environments?**

-**A:** TODO: Update after verification extensibility spec is ready.
-Not natively supported but a user can configure `revocationValidations` to `skip` and then use extended validations to check for revocation.
+**A:** Not natively supported but a user can configure `revocationValidations` to `skip` and then use extended validations to check for revocation.

 **Q: Why user needs to include a complete certificate chain (leading to root) in the signature?**